khoih-prog/TimerInterrupt/README.md

 4. Timer3, Timer4, Timer5:
 Timer 3,4,5 are only available on Arduino Mega boards.
 These timers are all 16bit timers.

+## New from v1.0.2

+Now with these new `16 ISR-based timers`, the maximum interval is practically unlimited (limited only by unsigned long miliseconds)
+The accuracy is nearly perfect compared to software timers.
+The most important feature is they're ISR-based timers Therefore, their executions are not blocked by bad-behaving functions / tasks.
+This important feature is absolutely necessary for mission-critical tasks.

+The `ISR_Timer_Complex` example will demonstrate the nearly perfect accuracy compared to software timers by printing the actual elapsed millisecs of each type of timers.
+Being ISR-based timers, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet and Blynk services.
+You can also have many `(up to 16)` timers to use.
+This non-being-blocked important feature is absolutely necessary for mission-critical tasks.
+You'll see blynkTimer Software is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
+The elapsed time then is very unaccurate

 ## Supported Arduino Boards
 - Arduino Uno / Mega / Leonardo / Duemilanove / Diecimila / LilyPad / Mini / Fio / Nano etc.